 Homework, 2023

-live performance + installation, 11 minutes.
-Commission for Queering the Table, an exhibition at the Mingei International Musuem.
-2023
+live performance + sculpture, 11 minutes.
+Commission for Queering the Table, an exhibition at the Mingei International Museum.
+2023. three grass brooms and a wooden chair.

 can’t you just change jobs, 2024